timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 ## Create multiple time-series graphs in a single panel

-If you want to compare the price of 2 stocks over time, you can make 2 separate panels with 2 separate symbol variables.
-A better alternative is to combine the 2 time-series graphs into a single panel.
+If you want to compare the price of two stocks over time, you could make two separate panels with 2 separate symbol variables.
+A better alternative is to combine the two time-series graphs into a single panel.
 To do this, change the `$symbol` variable to a multi-value answer and make a slight change to your query.